nnsdtr/multiple-pdf2txt/README.md

 # DNA Barcoding in Fungi: multiple_pdf2txt

-This script parsed all PDF files inside a specified folder and converted them into '*.txt' files for further text mining aproach.
+This script parsed multiple `PDF` files inside a specified folder and converted them into `*.txt` files for further text mining approach.

 ## Bash version